gvwilson/sensibleadventures/bookster/new.md

 But how many of the people she had grown up with would die?
 And anyway, there would just be more soldiers.
 In fact, there *were* more soldiers.
-Whe she looked up to the highest terrace, the early morning sun gleamed on their helmets.
+When she looked up to the highest terrace, the early morning sun gleamed on their helmets.
 These ones cradled crossbows in their arms as they watched the Avauntois pull up weeds and clean out irrigation ditches.